Breast Implant Removal Surgery With Sydney Plastic Surgeon Dr Choy

-Surgeries involving implants also provide long-lasting results, with implant life frequently exceeding ten years and often lasting much longer.
+Surgeries involving implants may provide long-lasting results, with implant life frequently exceeding ten years.
 However, no medical device, including breast implants, has an indefinite lifespan, and for this reason, doctors recommend regular check-ups as women approach this implant milestone.
 If women have no issues with their implants, and their health remains sound, they need not take any action.
 However, women who are experiencing problems or who wish to have their implants removed or replaced will require an implant explantation surgery.

-Also, women who have symptoms of breast implant illness or concerns about this phenomenon should also consider scheduling a breast implant removal consultation.
+Women who have symptoms of breast implant illness or concerns about this phenomenon should also consider scheduling a breast implant removal consultation.
 Dr Choy is a member of the Australian Breast Device Registry and a highly-experienced surgeon in treating these concerns.
-Women who require a breast explantation surgery do not have extra reason for concern, however, if they have their surgery performed by a qualified Specialist Plastic Surgeon with expertise in breast augmentation, explantation, reconstruction and reshaping, like Dr Ellis Choy.
-In fact, they can have outstanding and long-lasting results that equal or exceed those of their original surgery.

-A second breast surgery will always naturally be more complex than a woman’s primary surgery, for several reasons.
+A second breast surgery will always be more complex than a woman’s primary surgery, for several reasons.
 Not only will a woman’s implants have aged between surgeries, but skin tissue and muscle will also have changed during this time, symptoms which a woman’s surgeon must also address during explantation.
-It is these requirements of surgery that make the selection of a highly-experienced surgeon the most critical factor in obtaining satisfactory results with complete safety.
+It is these requirements of surgery that make the selection of a highly-experienced surgeon the a critical factor in obtaining satisfactory results.

 Do I need a breast implant explantation?

-There are several reasons a woman may need a breast explantation surgery.
-The surest way to determine this, however, is to visit a qualified Specialist Plastic Surgeon, like Dr Choy, and have an exam.
-Common reasons women need a breast implant explantation include:
+There are several reasons a woman may need or desire a breast explantation surgery.
+The surest way to determine this is to visit a qualified Specialist Plastic Surgeon, like Dr Choy, and have an exam.
+Common reasons women choose a breast implant explantation include:

 - Dissatisfaction with the look of one’s current implants